Yu Chang Player Props: Red Sox vs. Mariners

-After going 0-for-3 in his last game, Yu Chang and the Boston Red Sox face the Seattle Mariners (who will start Bryce Miller) at 9:40 PM ET on Tuesday.
+After batting .185 with a double, a home run, a walk and five RBI in his past 10 games, Yu Chang and the Boston Red Sox face the Seattle Mariners (who will hand the ball to Logan Gilbert) at 4:10 PM ET on Wednesday.

-In his last game he had a hitless performance (0-for-3) against the Mariners.
+He had a one-hit performance in his previous game (1-for-4) against the Mariners.

 Yu Chang Game Info & Props vs. the Mariners